 Step 9: Proceed to the Home Appraisal

-If you are going to buy a house with the help of the mortgage, you must get the property appraised before you’ll be approved for the mortgage.
+If you buy a house with the help of a mortgage, you must get the property appraised before you’ll be approved for the mortgage.
 It is done by an independent party, who’ll present you and the seller with their verdict.

 If it turns out that the actual cost of the property is lower than the loan you’re asking for, you won’t be granted the loan.
 But, you should not be afraid of the home appraisal, as it is also an excellent opportunity for a buyer to learn if they’d have to pay more money than the home’s worth!

-It is common to include an appraisal contingency in the buyer’s offer — if the value of the property turns out to be lower than the offer, you should be able to renegotiate the price or even back out of a purchase without paying an earnest money deposit.
+It is common to include an appraisal contingency in the buyer’s offer — if the property’s value turns out to be lower than the offer, you should be able to renegotiate the price or even back out of a purchase without paying an earnest money deposit.

 Step 10: Don’t Forget About the Final Walk-Through